 Windows Configuration Designer can be used to create Windows 10 provisioning packages.
 Along with changing the local Admin password, you can also do things like changing the machine name and enrolling into Azure Active Directory.
 For more information on creating a Windows Configuration Designer provisioning package, see Provisioning packages for Windows 10.

 You need to create a resource account for each Teams Rooms device so that it can sign into Teams.
 You can't use two-factor or multi-factor authentication with this account.
 Requiring a second factor would prevent the account from being able to automatically sign into the Teams Rooms app after a reboot.
 However, you can enable Modern Authentication for additional security for this account.
-In addition, location based Conditional Access policies can be deployed for the resource account to prevent signing into the account from an unapproved location.
+In addition, Azure Active Directory Conditional Access policies and Intune Compliance Policies can be deployed to secure the resource account.
 For more information, see Supported Conditional Access and Intune device compliance policies for Microsoft Teams Rooms and Conditional Access and Intune compliance for Microsoft Teams Rooms